MicrosoftDocs/bot-docs/articles/includes/authentication/azure-bot-appid-password.md

 > [!IMPORTANT]
 > The Java and Python versions of the Bot Framework SDK only support multi-tenant bots.
-> The C# and JavaScript versions support all three application types, for managing the bot's identity.
+> The C# and JavaScript versions support all three application types for managing the bot's identity.

 | Language | File name | Notes |
 |:-|:-|:-|